MaanasMBenjamin/GGJ-26/README.md

 This project is an unfinished project created during **Global Game Jam 2026**.

 We currently have no plans to continue development or rework the project.
-The repository is maintained as a learning reference and as documentation of the concept created during the game jam.